floragunncom/search-guard-docs/_content/_docs_installation/installation_upgrading.md

 category: installation
 order: 800
 layout: docs
-description: How to upgrade Search Guard and Elasticsearch by rolling restarts or a full cluster restart.
+description: How to upgrade Search Guard and OpenSearch/Elasticsearch by rolling restarts or a full cluster restart.
 ---
 <!---
 Copyright 2020 floragunn GmbH